-We designed a neural architecture that can cope with both the DVS noise and the ROLLS device mismatch in the same way.
+We designed a neural architecture that can cope with both the DVS noise and the ROLLS devise mismatch in the same way.
 Each event of the DVS is mapped onto a virtual synapse of one of the neurons of neuronal populations on the ROLLS.
-This mapping is realised using a miniature computer ("Parallella" board), used for the purpose of data logging and spike mapping between the DVS, ROLLS, and the robot's motors.
+This mapping is realised on a miniature computer ("parallela" board), used for the purpose of data logging and DVS to ROLLS event mapping.
 In the longer term, this board can be replaced by a more direct hardware interface between the two neuromorphic devices.
-The neural obstacle avoidance and target acquisition architecture, implemented on the ROLLS chip, is shown in Fig. 1.
-The figure shows the connectivity matrix which realizes the network architecture on the neuromorphic device, as well as a "connectionists" scheme of the obstacle avoidance and the target acquisition parts of the neural architecture.
+The neural obstacle avoidance and target acquisition architecture is shown in Fig. 1.
+The figure shows the connectivity matrix which realizes the network architecture on the ROLLS chip, as well as a "connectionists" scheme of the obstacle avoidance and the target acquisition parts of the neural architecture.

-1) Motor outputs of the ROLLS chip: We defined three populations of 16 neurons each that represent three corresponding robot commands: speed, turn left, and turn right.
+- 1) Motor outputs of the ROLLS chip: We defined three populations of 16 neurons each that represent three corresponding robot commands: speed, turn left, and turn right.
 The speed population receives constant input from an additional constantly active population that represents the maximum speed.
-Spikes from the speed population are summed up on the Parallella board and drive the forward motion of the robot.
+Spikes from the speed population drive the forward motion of the robot.
 The turn left and turn right populations drive the respective turning behavior of the robot.
-The spiking output rates of the neural populations are transformed into robot commands using a first-order low-pass filter with a sampling time of 50 ms. Multiplied by a scaling factor, the "firing" rates are sent to the robot as velocity commands.
-This mechanism is in principle equivalent to how, e.g., motor neurons drive muscles in biological systems.

-2) Obstacle Avoidance: We defined a group of 32 neurons to represent obstacles in the lower half of the camera field of view (FoV).
+The spiking output rates of the neural populations are transformed into robot commands using a first-order low-pass filter with a sampling time of 50 ms. Multiplied by a scaling factor, these firing rates (one for each command population) are sent to the robot as velocity commands.
+This mechanism is in principle equivalent to how, e.g., motor neurons drive muscles in biological systems. - 2) Obstacle Avoidance: We defined a group of 32 neurons to represent obstacles in the lower half of the camera field of view (FoV).
 We divided the FoV into vertical regions (containing 4 columns of the 128×128 DVS pixels), each region providing input to one of the obstacle neurons.
-For every received DVS event in the assigned column, the respective neuron receives a spike.
+For every received DVS event in the assigned column the respective neuron receives a spike.
 If enough events arrive, the neurons start emitting spikes, thus signaling detection of an object.
 To turn away from an obstacle, the first 16 neurons representing the left half of the FoV are connected to the turn right population and vice-versa for the other 16 neurons.
 The turn-populations inhibit each other and thus implement competitive dynamics.
 The decision about the driving direction is made at this point.
 Furthermore, the obstacle detecting neurons inhibit the speed population, slowing the robot down if obstacles are present to ensure collision-free navigation.

-3) Dynamic neural field for target representation: Similar to the strategy above, we defined a target input population of 64 neurons receiving input from the upper half of the FoV (every neuron receiving events from 2 DVS columns).
+3) Dynamic neural field for target representation: Similar to the strategy above, we defined an edvs population of 64 neurons receiving input from the upper half of the FoV (every neuron receiving events from 2 DVS columns).
 This population filters out much of the sensory noise, since only activity which persists over time (in contrary to the salt and pepper noise) can activate neurons.